voteflux/flux/CONSTITUTION.QLD.md

 **In the event that an agent’s appointment is no longer in effect the obligations of an agent rest on each member of the party’s executive committee.**

-Email to the registered officers can be sent c/o The Flux Party Queensland Secretary, mailing address for the Party Agent is consistent with the Electoral Commission records.
+Email to the party agent can be sent to leadership.qld@votflux.org, mailing address for the Party Agent is consistent with the Electoral Commission records.

 #### Steering Committee

 The Steering Committee is comprised of The Secretary, The Registered Officer, Deputy Registered Officer, Party Agent, Steering Committee Chair, and Committee Members by appointment.
 At least three of these positions must be held by members of Flux QLD.

+The Steering Committee, through individual adoption of party responsibilities, and together through working groups will jointly perform the functions of the party.
+There is to be one state branch, and state matters are to be addressed and handled by the Steering Committee.

 At the time of registration, the Steering Committee consists of: